Sami-A-A/math-skills/README.md

 This project was developed for educational purposes under the [Reboot 01 curriculum](https://reboot01.com/curriculum/).

 Math Skills is a program that takes a statistical population and finds its average, median, variance and standard deviation then prints the rounded values onto the console.
-It's not that deep I know but it was a fun project to work on regardless and was good practice for writing in my language of choice in Golang.
+It's not that deep, I know, but it was a fun project to work on regardless.
+I know Python fanboys would tell you all about how much better their Anaconda libraries are for doing math but this made for some excellent Golang practice which is a lighter and far cuter programming language.

-Have fun!
+With that out of the way, hope you find what you're looking for and have fun!

 ## Objective